 Eating foods you are sensitive to causes low-grade inflammation, day and night.
 Cortisol is an anti-inflammatory hormone and so it comes to the rescue to deal with that inflammation.
-When your body releases cortisol at night to combat inflammation, it wakes you up and makes it hard to go back to sleep.
+When your body releases cortisol at night to combat inflammation from these foods, it wakes you up and makes it hard to go back to sleep.

 Many people are sensitive to the big five foods: gluten, dairy, eggs, soy and corn.
 You could also be sensitive to foods that we think of as healthy, like nuts or spinach.
-I don’t want you to avoid these sensitive foods forever.
+You don’t necessarily have to avoid these foods forever.
 The goal is to eliminate those foods temporarily and work on healing the gut so that you're able to tolerate most foods in the future.

 The other option is to do a food sensitivity test that tests for about a hundred and fifty different foods.
 This test obviously gives a lot more information about many different foods and about how healthy your gut is in general.
 That's why I run a food sensitivity test with my clients so I can quickly find out what they’re reacting to that’s causing inflammation.
 Then we know what foods to eliminate temporarily while they heal.